 The following week, Norwegian Prime Minister Erna Solberg was invited to the extended meeting of the G7 in Quebec, Canada, since the topic to be discussed was sustainable ocean management.
 While attendees of this meeting at the outset represented the seven largest democratic economies in the world — Germany, France, Italy, the United Kingdom, the United States, Canada, Japan — some additional countries relevant to maritime stewardship and/or climate change, were invited to join in, hence the arrival of Norway.

 A similar situation occurred during the German-hosted G20 meeting in July 2017.
 Here also the Norwegian prime minister was invited to join in.
-German Chancellor Angela Merkel wanted his attendance, despite Norway not being among the 20 largest economies in the world.
+German Chancellor Angela Merkel wanted her attendance, despite Norway not being among the 20 largest economies in the world.

 These examples illustrate a tendency where Norway, in spite of its small population, on several occasions both views itself as something more than a small state, and is acknowledged by other state leaders as being more important than what one would typically expect from a small state.
 However, with a population of only 5.3 million inhabitants, to label Norway as something “above” a small state is also problematic.